iRuiz-Ruiz/Mitogenomic-Analysis/Mitogenome_analysis.md

 done
 ```
 ## Alignment with TranslatorX
+Particularly for coding sequence.
 There is an online version of TranslatorX http://translatorx.co.uk/ where you could run your .fasta files.
 Also, there is a local version in pearl to run a lot of files at once.
-Just copy and save it in the folder where your fasta files are.
-Meaning of each parameter is included in the script (line 80).
+Copy and save it in the folder where your fasta files are.
+Meaning of each parameter is explained in the script (line 80).

 ```ruby
 #To run one file